dmiller/clojure-clr-next/_drafts/2024-06-18-mega-dose-of-micro-benchmarks-part-2.md

 let convertToLong (o: obj) : int64 = Convert.ToInt64(o, CultureInfo.InvariantCulture)
 ```

-With the additional bonus of being inlined, saving a call!
+With the additional bonus of being inline-able, saving a call!
+(Which may be where the savings actually occurs.)

 ## Solving a problem with dispatch